 Fly-tipping is the illegal disposal or dumping of liquid or solid waste onto land or water that is not permitted to receive it.
 The waste is usually dumped to avoid the costs associated with legal disposal.

-This illegal dumping can be perpetrated by individuals or by organised gangs.
 Individuals tend to illegally dispose of household waste items such as electrical items, furniture or bin bags full of rubbish in the street.

 Larger scale fly-tipping can involve several truckloads of construction and demolition waste being illegally disposed of.